top of page

 WASTELAND

-Playwright and former UCL English alumna, Nicola Baldwin, is UCL Creative Fellow at UCL Urban Lab 2019-2020.
-Based jointly in the Urban Laboratory and UCL Institute of Advanced Studies, exploring their joint research theme of Waste.
-She is working with Dr Pushpa Arabindoo on the project City Dionysia: Narrating Wasteland in Urban Life.
+Nicola was inaugural Creative Fellow at UCL Urban Laboratory & UCL Institute of Advanced Studies 2019-2021, exploring their joint research theme of Waste through film and drama.
+She worked with Dr Pushpa Arabindoo on City Dionysia: Narrating Wasteland in Urban Life.

 4. IWGB protest UCL October.jpg